kdelint/IsogenicZ/README.md

 # IsogenicZ
 IsogenicZ is an adapted version of the DrugZ software from the Hart Lab.
-For paired analysis such as a CRISPR drug screen, DrugZ analyses two endpoint samples per replicate as input.
-IsogenicZ uses two endpoint samples (wildtype vs. isogenic mutant) and the two corresponding t0 samples per replicate as input.
-All samples are normalized to an equal total read number, and per replicate (endpoint/t0) fold changes are calculated for wildtype and isogenic mutant, and multiplied by the combined wildtype and isogenic mutant to yield t0-corrected endpoint samples.
+For paired analysis such as a
+CRISPR drug screen, DrugZ analyses two endpoint samples per replicate as input.
+IsogenicZ uses two
+endpoint samples (wildtype vs. isogenic mutant) and the two corresponding t0 samples per replicate as
+input.
+All samples are normalized to an equal total read number, and per replicate (endpoint/t0) fold
+changes for each sgRNA are calculated for wildtype and isogenic mutant, multiplied by the combined
+wildtype and isogenic mutant t0 count, and normalized to equal read numbers again to yield t0-corrected
+endpoint samples.
 These samples are then analyzed using the standard DrugZ analysis.

-This normalization method was used for analysis of pooled full genome CRISPR screens in multiple research papers:
+This normalization method was used for analysis of pooled full genome CRISPR screens in multiple
+research papers:

 [ELOF1 is a transcription-coupled DNA repair factor that directs RNA polymerase II ubiquitylation](https://pubmed.ncbi.nlm.nih.gov/34108663/)